MAPC/cdb-sync-manager/README.md

 ![Manually Sync or Delete existing syncs](https://github.com/MAPC/cdb-sync-manager-client/blob/master/ka3b0vt1He.gif?raw=true)

 ## Steps and troubleshooting for adding new datasets
 To add a new dataset, click the "Add New Connection" button in the top right.
 You will see a form in which you can choose the database and table.
-In the schema field, you will have to manuall type the correct schema (often it is simply "tabular").
+In the schema field, you will have to manually type the correct schema (often it is simply "tabular").

 ### Caveats
 1. The sync is stuck on "Created"